Altered scale: Enharmonic spellings and alternate names

 It is also enharmonically the seventh mode of the ascending melodic minor scale.
 The altered scale is also known as the Pomeroy scale after Herb Pomeroy, the Ravel scale after Maurice Ravel, and the diminished whole tone scale due to its resemblance to the lower part of the diminished scale and the upper part of the whole tone scale.

-The super-Locrian scale (enharmonically identical to the altered scale) is obtained by flattening the fourth note of the diatonic Locrian mode:
+The super-Locrian scale (enharmonically identical to the altered scale) is obtained by flattening the fourth note of the diatonic Locrian mode.
+For example, flattening the fourth note of the C Locrian scale gives us the C altered scale:

-Another way to obtain the altered scale is by raising the tonic of a major scale by a half step.
-For example taking the tonic of the B-major scale, and raising the tonic by a half step produces the scale C–C–D–E–F–G–A–C.
+The altered scale can also be achieved by raising the tonic of a major scale by a half step.
+For instance, raising the tonic of the C major scale by a half step (here spelled as an augmented unison) produces the scale C♯-D-E-F-G-A-B-C♯:

 The altered scale can also be the major scale with all of the notes except the tonic being flattened.
+For example, taking the C♯ major scale and flattening all of the notes except the tonic produces the C♯ altered scale (see above).

+Common usage

+Because it contains the essential notes of a dominant seventh chord, it can be used to create melodies over the dominant chord in a jazz context.
+The added dissonance of the altered notes creates extra tension on the dominant.